mozilla/kitsune/docs/hacking_howto.rst

 All the pure-Python requirements are provided in the requirements directory.
 We use a tool called ``peep`` to install packages and make sure versions are pinned.
+Depending on the version of python you use, you will need to install different files.

+Python 2.7

 ::
     $ ./scripts/peep.py install -r requirements/default.txt

-Additionally, if you're running python2.6 you will need to install our python2.6 specific dependencies as well.
+Python 2.6

 ::
     $ ./scripts/peep.py install -r requirements/py26.txt